Deer-Spangle/faexport/lib/faexport/views/docs.md

-This API can be considered fully stable and will not have backwards incompatible changes made.
+This API can be considered fully stable and will not have backwards incompatible changes made (when possible).
 In the case that the markup on FA changes in a way that prevents this API from functioning, a best effort will be made to update and maintain it (aka uptime not guaranteed).
 All requests and data returned from FA are cached for 30 seconds so spamming requests won't do anything.